solana-labs/solana/book/src/leader-rotation.md

 below.
 When the validator receives a new signed ledger entry, it can be certain that entry was produced by the expected leader.

-## Leader Schedule Generation at Epoch
+## Leader Schedule Rotation

-Leader schedule is generated at a predefined time, using a root fork.
+Leader schedule is generated every epoch when the root fork crosses the epoch boundary.

-1. The root checkpoint is updated as a validator votes for new forks.
+1. The root fork is updated as a validator votes for new forks.

-2. When the root checkpoint slot height crosses the epoch boundary, the leader schedule is updated for the next epoch.
+2. When the root fork slot height crosses the epoch boundary, the leader schedule is updated for the next epoch.

 For example: